merely-useful/py-rse/index.md

 Travis CI follows the instructions in `.travis.yml` and reports whether the build passed (shown in green) or produced warnings or errors (shown in red).
-To create this report, Travis CI has:
+To create this report, Travis CI has done the following:

 1. Created a new Linux virtual machine.
 2. Installed the desired version of Python.